|By the time of this photo businesses had encroached on the residence and Helen Gould had removed the portico. photo Library of Congress|

 A peculiar restriction in the will was that none of the Gould heirs was permitted to marry without the unanimous approval of the other siblings.

-Now one of the richest women in the world, Helen Miller Gould quietly dispensed charity from her 5th Avenue home, almost as if trying to eradicate her father’s reputation as a cold-hearted and unscrupulous businessman.
+Now one of the richest women in the world, Helen Miller Gould quietly dispensed charity from her Fifth Avenue home, almost as if trying to eradicate her father’s reputation as a cold-hearted and unscrupulous businessman.
 She outfitted an office on the second floor and hired three secretaries.
-“The room is plainly furnished,” noted a reporter from The New York Times in 1902. “there is a telephone and two or three typewriters.
+“The room is plainly furnished,” noted a reporter from The New York Times in 1902.
+“There is a telephone and two or three typewriters.
 The chairs are straight-backed and upholstered in black leather; nothing inviting for lounging purposes.”

 A “Miss Altman” was Helen’s chief secretary and “all the correspondence, including literally hundreds of begging letters, go to her.
 Miss Gould never sees them, although she insists on daily memoranda of requests for aid from established charities.
 She seldom sees callers.”
 Margaret Terry, hired decades earlier as housekeeper, now helped Helen Gould dispense charity and acted as her companion.

 Now somewhat isolated in a sea of commerce, Helen had an electric burglar alarm installed in the house.
 On the evening of April 12, 1908 the alarm bells went off and, without calling her servants, Helen telephoned Police Headquarters.
 She then accompanied the three responding officers around the mansion.
 It was discovered that a servant had accidentally disconnected the wires.
-The Times reported that when they had completed the investigation, Helen had supper prepared for the policemen.
+The New York Times reported that when they had completed the investigation, Helen had supper prepared for the policemen.

-The wealthy woman who lived alone in her brownstone time capsule perhaps shocked New Yorkers when it was announced in August 1910 that she had contracted architects Carrere & Haastings to make “extensive alterations” to the mansion.
+The wealthy woman who lived alone in her brownstone time capsule perhaps shocked New Yorkers when it was announced in August 1910 that she had contracted architects Carrere & Hastings to make “extensive alterations” to the mansion.
 “The plans call for removing the area balustrade and stoop, building a new entrance of ornamental grilled ironwork with a small balcony overhead, a new window opening on the street side, vault lights over the present area on Fifth Avenue, and replacing the old-fashioned flagstones with granolithic sidewalk as required by law.”
 The changes, which included the removal of George Opdyke’s mayoral lampposts after four decades, would cost Helen $13,000.

 |A wedding gift of an oil landscape is delivered to No. 579 5th Avenue -- Library of Congress|